Skip to content

 Install the CLI

-Install the HumanLayer CLI globally on the machine that will run the daemon.
+Install the HumanLayer CLI on the daemon host.
+Then check the installation.

 bash